jackfoxy/urQL/docs/ref-ch01-introduction.md

 ## Issues

-(incomplete list)
-1. stored procedures TBD
+1. Stored procedures - To Be Designed (TBD)
-2. triggers TBD
+2. Triggers - TBD
-3. https://github.com/sigilante/l10n localization of date/time TBD
+3. Localization of date/time - TBD (See: https://github.com/sigilante/l10n)
-4. `SELECT` single column named top, bottom, or distinct is problematic
+4. `SELECT` single column named top, bottom, or distinct may cause problems
-5. Add `DISTINCT` and other advanced aggregate features.
-Grouping Sets.
-Rollup.
-Cube.
-GROUPING function.
-Feature T301 'Functional dependencies' from SQL 1999 specification.
+5. Add `DISTINCT` and other advanced aggregate features like Grouping Sets, Rollup, Cube, GROUPING function.
+Feature T301 'Functional dependencies' from SQL 1999 specification needs to be added.
-6. investigate changing column:ast and value-literal:ast to vase in parser
+6. Change column:ast and value-literal:ast to vase in parser and AST.
-7. set operators, multiple commands per transform
+7. Set operators, multiple commands per `<transform>` not complete in the parser.
-8. scalar and aggregate functions
+8. Scalar and aggregate functions incompletely implemented in parser and not fully desinged.
-19. grouping FROM/SELECT statements after set operation in `<transform>`
-10. add aura @uc Bitcoin address 0c1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
+9. Add aura @uc Bitcoin address 0c1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa
-11. a path forward for arbitrary noun columns?
+10. Custom types and support for arbitrary noun columns - TBD
-12. pivoting and windowing will be in a future release.
+11. Pivoting and windowing will be implemented in a future release.
-13. `<view>` caching TBD.
+12. `<view>` not implemented in parser and caching is TBD